jrp2014/smuggler2/README.md

 - Literate Haskell `.lhs` files will procssed into ordinary haskell files wth a `-lhs` suffix.

-* `hiding` clauses are not be analysed.
-So hiding things that are not used will not be spotted.
-In fact, hiding imports will be discarded.
+* `hiding` imports are not needed and replaced by explicit ones.

 * The plugin does not seem to run reliably on Windows.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.